-The required cadence (frequency of observations) is typically 1 day.
+The required cadence (frequency of observations) is typically every few hours.
 This means that observations could fit in with exoplanet transit runs by taking a few images before or after those sessions.
-During high-magnification events, which are extremely sensitive to the presence of exoplanets, imaging sampling/cadence every 2-5 mins is recommended.
-Such events typically last 1-5 days
+Exoplanet 'spikes' on the microlensing light typically last for a day - se Figure 2.1 above.